Refer to the NEMT Guide for information about procedures.

 Out-of-State Medical Services

-Local county/tribal agencies and state-administered NEMT providers considering requests for out-of-state medical transportation must obtain proof of authorization for out-of-state medical services from the recipient or responsible person.
+Local county and tribal agencies and state-administered NEMT providers considering requests for out-of-state medical transportation must obtain proof of authorization for out-of-state medical services from the member or responsible person.
 The MHCP medical review agent completes FFS authorization for out-of-state medical services.
-Referral by the managed care organization is required for recipients enrolled in a managed care plan.
+Referral by the managed care organization is required for members enrolled in a managed care plan.
 Refer to the Out-of-state Services authorization requirement section of the MHCP Provider Manual for more information.

 Transportation of a Minor

 Transports of minors aged 17 and under require parental consent for transport if the parent or legal guardian is unable to accompany the minor.
 The transportation coordinator should keep the signed parental authorization form in their records.
 The signed form is valid for one year.